loop-payments/react-router-relay/README.md

 ## Link

 This package includes a wrapper around `react-router-dom`'s `Link` component.
 Using this component is optional.
-This adds a basic pre-fetch to the link that will load the JSResources for the destination on hover or focus events.
+This adds a basic pre-fetch to the link that will load the JSResources for the destination on hover or focus events, and start fetching data on mouse down.

 ## A note on JSResource